DanielW21/Blog/index.md

 <div style="margin-bottom: 1.5rem;"></div>

 ### 🚀 Current WIP Personal Projects
-- **Chefmate**: App that scrapes cooking video manuscripts and generates live, voice-controlled instructions to allow for a hands-free experience.
+- **SousChef**: App that scrapes cooking video manuscripts and generates live, voice-controlled instructions to allow for a hands-free experience.
 - **Physiq**: Workout App to educate about Biomechanics and proper fitness form and habits (See Post Below).

 <div style="margin-bottom: 1.5rem;"></div>